hechav/anomalyDetection/README.md

 # anomalyDetection

-A class that removes anomalies from a set of logs.
-The pruner mehtod scores registers through an Isolation Forest.
+A class that removes anomalies from a set of logs, scoring registers through an Isolation Forest.
+The predict method allows a percentile as a parameter.